Employment and Support Allowance Types: Contributory and Income-Related

 There is a couple rate if both of you qualify.

 This is paid if you, or your partner, have reached the qualifying age for Pension Credit.

-You can find out how much ESA you may be able to get according to your individual circumstances by using the DWP's Benefits Adviser.
+You can find out how much ESA you may be able to get according to your individual circumstances by using an independent benefits calculator.